Graduate Internship Opportunities 2026-2027

 GCI: Buildings and Sites

-Interns in the Buildings and Sites Department will join one or more of its interdisciplinary project teams and undertake work which may include research, field campaigns potentially involving hands-on conservation work, or the development of training programs and workshops and publications.
-Potential areas of work for 2024-25 interns might include subjects such as climate change and sustainability and involve the following projects:
+Interns in the Buildings and Sites Department will join one or more of its interdisciplinary project teams and undertake work which may include research, field campaigns potentially involving hands-on conservation work, or contributing to the development of training programs and workshops and publications.

 African American Historic Places, Los Angeles Project (AAHPLA) is a collaborative project with Los Angeles City Planning, Office of Historic Resources (OHR) to identify, protect, and celebrate the city's Black heritage.
 The project provides the opportunity to rethink historic preservation policies and processes to better support social justice and equity goals and offers a potential model for future initiatives related to other communities in Los Angeles and beyond.
-The intern will work with the GCI and City to contribute to the work of the project in areas such as community engagement and the development of neighborhood preservation strategies.
+The intern will work with the GCI and City to contribute to the project in areas such as community engagement, the development of neighborhood preservation strategies, and potentially project dissemination and training components.
 Aiming to encourage greater diversity in the conservation profession, graduates from backgrounds that are traditionally underrepresented are encouraged to apply.
 Additionally, the ideal candidate should demonstrate a keen interest in and commitment to conserving African American heritage.
 More information on AAHPLA can be found here.

 The Conserving Modern Architecture Initiative (CMAI) aims to advance the conservation of modern built heritage internationally.
-The intern may be involved in a variety of projects, including assisting in the implementation of a hybrid in-person/online training course on conserving modern architecture, assisting the project manager in organizing the CMAI colloquium, and contributing to publications and the broader work of the initiative.
+The intern may be involved in a variety of projects, including assisting in the implementation of a hybrid in-person/online training course on conserving modern architecture, assisting with bibliographic research, and contributing to publications, dissemination, and the broader work of the initiative.
 More information on CMAI can be found here.

 A full list of the Department’s projects can be found here.